 - people with severe allergies to egg protein; and

 - people with severe immunodeficiency due to symptomatic HIV/AIDS or other causes, or who have a thymus disorder.

 A careful risk-benefit assessment should be completed when considering vaccination for those aged over 60.

 In New Zealand, yellow fever vaccine is only available from authorised yellow fever vaccinators operating from designated vaccination centres (see the current list of Authorised Yellow Fever Vaccination Centres, below).

 Countries are able to require proof of vaccination against yellow fever as a condition of entry, at their discretion.
 These requirements do change on a regular basis and you are advised to seek up to date advice from a travel medicine specialist and/or the relevant country embassy(s) well before you travel.

 New Zealand does not currently require proof of vaccination against yellow fever if you are travelling back from an at-risk area, however Australia and other countries commonly visited by New Zealanders may do, so be sure to check the requirements for all countries on your planned itinerary.

 A single yellow fever vaccination (regardless of how long ago it was administered) is now considered to confer lifetime immunity starting from 10 days after administration – previously it was considered effective for up to 10 years.
-The standard ‘International Health Regulation Certificate of Vaccination or Prophylaxis’ certificate you receive recording the vaccination is therefore now valid for life.
+The standard ‘International Health Regulation Certificate of Vaccination or Prophylaxis’ certificate you receive recording the vaccination or any exemption is therefore now valid for life.

-Approval of Yellow Fever Vaccinators and Vaccination Centres
+Authorisation of Yellow Fever Vaccinators and Vaccination Centres